jlc0512/Utilizing-E-Commerce-Reviews-to-Predict-Comment-Sentiments/README.md

 ## Data Preparation

-**Talk about text pre processing steps for reviews.
-CREATE PREPROCESSING FUNCTION TO RUN DATA THROUGH!!!
+**Talk about text pre processing steps for reviews (describe function sets)

 I created two separate datasets, one with additional stop words removed and one that did not remove any additional stop words.
-LINK TO DIFFERENT DATASETS.
+LINK TO NOTEBOOKS WITH TWO DIFFERENT DATASETS.

 The target variable for the model is Positive_Sentiment.
 The only variable needed for my model is Review_Text, which could come from any source.
 Prior to running the inputed data through the model, a function will perform text preprocessing steps.